-Finally let’s talk about ratios.
-In order to maintain healthy shoulders it’s important to utilise horizontal pulling movements more than push movements.
+Finally, let’s talk about ratios.
+In order to maintain healthy shoulders, it’s important to utilise horizontal pulling movements more than push movements.
 This includes vertical pulling as it has a strong emphasis on internal rotation of the shoulder by using the lats.
 Be sure to maintain a minimum of 2:1, that’s two horizontal pulls to every push (and vertical pull).

-As you can see there are a lot of options when it comes to shoulder exercises, but if you’re choosing the best bang for your buck and keeping your push/pull ratio in order there’s absolutely not reason why you can’t build strong, healthy shoulders.
+As you can see there are a lot of options when it comes to shoulder exercises, but if you’re choosing the best bang for your buck and keeping your push/pull ratio in order there’s absolutely no reason why you can’t build strong, healthy shoulders.

 Remember to follow the mobilise, stabilise and integrate approach along the way and stay away from anything that causes you pain.
 If you’re someone who has had dislocations, bursitis or other shoulder injuries be sure to consult an adequately qualified professional before starting any shoulder strength program.